Naomiisacoder/DFIR-Horcrux-Investigation/README.md

 *Written for educational purposes as part of a DFIR course assignment.*
 *All tools used are industry-standard and freely or freely available for download.*

-> **Note for GitHub:** Place all screenshot PNG files in a `screenshots/` subfolder alongside this README for images to render correctly.